-The fundamental objective is to maintain the University's LOOKING AHEAD culture of academic excellence by attracting the best applicants, and facilitating the transformation of SU so that In the reporting period, with the University approaching its Centenary, we reflected on our journey thus far, while always it has a more inclusive and representative student body.
-The keeping an eye on the road still to be travelled.
-Much work University's reputation as a centre of excellence depends remains as a new era awaits us - undoubtedly filled with on attracting and maintaining a diverse student body, as this new opportunities and challenges. enhances the learning environment.
+The fundamental objective is to maintain the University's culture of academic excellence by attracting the best applicants, and facilitating the transformation of SU so that it has a more inclusive and representative student body.
+The University's reputation as a centre of excellence depends on attracting and maintaining a diverse student body, as this enhances the learning environment.